aeon0/d4lf/README.md

             - { name: lightning_resistance }
           minCount: 2

-  # Search for boots with movement speed and 1 resistances from a pool of shadow, cold, lightning res.
+  # Search for boots with movement speed and 1 resistances from a pool of all resistances.
   # No need to add maxCount to the resistance group since it isn't possible for an item to have more than one resistance affix
   - ResBoots:
       itemType: boots